 Disagreements about child arrangements, particularly where the children will spend time in school holidays, can inevitatbly flair up.
 It is, therefore, important to avoid potential disappointment and so child arrangements during the school holidays should be made well in advance.

-When considering contact arrangements during the school holidays, both parents should also take into account the child’s wishes.
+When considering child arrangements during the school holidays, both parents should also take into account the child’s wishes.
 If you have negotiated contact arrangements, it may also be a good idea to add the arrangements to a calendar for your children in order that they know where will be at a particular time.

 If you are separated or divorced from your ex-partner, certain difficulties can arise when travelling abroad with a child, especially when only one parent is travelling.

 Any parent who wishes to take their child away on holiday must have Parental Responsibility (“PR”).
 PR can be defined as having the right to be included in fundamental decisions of your child’s life.
 A child’s mother automatically has PR and a father who is or was married to the mother at the time of the child’s birth automatically has PR.
 Prior to 2 December 2016, an unmarried father did not automatically have PR and would have to enter into an agreement with the mother or apply to the court for an order to obtain it.
 The law has now changed and means that unmarried fathers who are registered on their child’s birth certificate automatically have PR for their child born after 2 December 2016.

 If a parent who does not have PR intends to take their child off Island, and the other parent agrees to the travel plans, the parent wishing to travel should consider having a PR agreement in place prior to travelling to enable that parent to make important decisions regarding the child; for example, if they require medical attention whilst you are away.